 Kroger is one of America’s largest grocery chains.
 They said that they are committed to catering to their consumer needs by prioritizing healthy food choices and reducing their environmental footprint.

 Today Gil Phipps, Kroger’s VP of Our Brands, announced the Simple Truth® Plant Based collection on stage at @GoodFoodInst’s #GoodFoodConference, sharing his POV on the increasing number of consumers, especially millennials and women, who want meat and dairy alternatives. pic.twitter.com/vD7N4BtNQx

 — Kroger News (@KrogerNews) September 5, 2019

 According to the Wall Street Journal, Beyond Meat’s market share price has increased 500 percent since May 2019.
 This places their company’s value at $10 billion, which is 100 times its sales in 2018.
 With that in mind, according to Gallup, a global analytics firm, only five percent of the US population consider themselves to be vegetarian.

-The National Center for Biotechnology Information (NCBI) said that farming vegetables releases 28 percent fewer greenhouse gases compared to livestock production.
+The National Center for Biotechnology Information (NCBI) said that “GHGs [greenhouse gases] produced from the US agricultural system declined by 28% with elimination of farmed animals.”
 Relying solely on vegetables, however, would also create a food supply incapable of supporting the US population’s nutritional requirements.